oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 ```

 ### Excluding Scopes

-Many package managers support grouping of dependencies by their use.
-Such groups are called `scopes` in ORT.
-For example, Maven provides the scopes `compile`, `provided`, and `test`, while NPM scopes are `dependencies` and `devDependencies`.

 You can use regular expressions for `pattern` to match the scopes to exclude.
 This can be useful, for example, with Gradle, which creates a relatively large number of scopes (internally Gradle calls them `configurations`).